 3. Design strategies to reframe professionalism issues from an organizational and systems perspective.

-Hidden curriculum, communities of practice, creating institutional professionalism standards, accreditation requirements, social justice and community engagement
+Core content: Hidden curriculum, communities of practice, creating institutional professionalism standards, accreditation requirements, social justice and community engagement

-Organizational assessment, leadership in institutional change
+Skills: Organizational assessment, leadership in institutional change

-4. Resilience – Personal and Professional
+4. Resilience and Wellbeing

 Resilience means cultivating, protecting and restoring personal and professional integrity in the face of adversity.
 Integrity is multidimensional and includes alignment and integration of personal and professional identities, morality and actions, work and life, and physical, emotional, social, and spiritual wellbeing.
 Scholars are encouraged to explore individual or systems perspectives on resilience related to clinical practice, education and training, or the wellbeing of practitioners and communities of practice.